evergreenx/evergreen/README.md

 ## Feedback and Contributions

-If you find any issues or have suggestions for improvements, please don't hesitate to [open an issue](https://github.com/yourusername/evergreen-theme/issues).
+If you find any issues or have suggestions for improvements, please don't hesitate to [open an issue](https://github.com/evergreenx/evergreen/issues).
 Pull requests are also welcome.

-## License

-This theme is available under the [MIT License](LICENSE.md).

 Enjoy coding with the "Evergreen" theme! 🌿